Wii Shop Channel

 The Wii Shop Channel was a digital distribution service for the Wii video game console.
 The service allowed users to purchase and play additional software for the Wii (called Channels), including exclusive games (branded WiiWare), and games from prior generations of video game consoles (marketed with the Virtual Console brand).
 The Wii Shop Channel launched on November 19, 2006 and was the place to buy additional Wii channels.
 Most of the Wii Shop Channel's functions were discontinued on January 30, 2019.

+The Wii Shop Channel is inaccessible on the Wii Mini.
 Succeeded by the Nintendo eShop on the Wii U, the Wii Shop Channel was also accessible on the Wii U console though Wii Mode, supporting the download of WiiWare titles, as well as legacy Virtual Console titles that were not available on the Nintendo eShop.

-The channel's theme music has become popular and well-received on the internet, and is often used in internet memes.
+The channel's theme music has become popular and well-received on the Internet, and is often used in Internet memes.

 Wii Points

 Wii Points were the currency used in transactions on the Wii Shop Channel.
 Wii Points were purchased by either redeeming Wii Points Cards purchased from retail outlets or directly through the Wii Shop Channel using a Mastercard or Visa credit card.
 In 2008, Club Nintendo in Europe began offering Wii Points in exchange for "stars" received from registering games and consoles on the website.
 On March 26, 2018, the ability to purchase and add Wii Points was permanently removed following a temporary maintenance notice; preventing users from purchasing WiiWare or Virtual Console games unless they had enough Wii Points in their account balance.
 Already purchased software can still be downloaded, and any Wii Points remaining in an account's balance were redeemable until January 30, 2019.